pdarche/carbon/docs/carbon.md

 ## Part 2: Target Emissions and Warming
 ### What goal should be set for warming and carbon emissions?

 If the overwhelming consensus is that 3.6 degrees is an intollerable level of warming, what level can we tolerate?
-In December 2015, representatives from 196 countries met in Paris for the UN Conference on Climate Change to come to a consensus around that and offer commitments to the emissions reductions necessary to cap warming at that level (with reasonable confidence).
+In December 2015, representatives from 196 countries met in Paris for the UN Conference on Climate Change to come to a consensus around that and offer commitments to the emissions reductions necessary to cap warming at that level.
 The agreement reached ultimately included a goal of keeping warming "well below" 2 degrees C inluded a target of 1.5 degrees of warming by 2100 with a 50% chance of success [TODO: CITATION].

 Why 1.5 degrees?
 Above 1.5 degrees  climate impacts, like heat extremes, crop yield reductions in tropical regions, subtropical water scarcity, widespread bleaching of coral reefs, and sea-rise of up to 1 meter go from being "somewhat likely" to being "very likely".
 "The additional 0.5 ◦C increase in global-mean temperature marks the difference between events at the upper limit of present-day natural variability and a new climate regime, particularly in tropical regions."
 [CITATION]

 ![Target Warming](../images/temp_increase_target_only.png)